Santa Fe COVID-19 Traveler Information

 On March 11, 2020 New Mexico Governor Michelle Lujan Grisham and NMDOH issued a public health emergency in order to maximize the resources available to the state in order to fight the potential spread of the virus and minimize public health risks for New Mexicans.

 New Mexico has a centralized health department, making it much easier to coordinate infectious disease investigations.

-Updates on Public Health OrderOn Wednesday, May 13, Governor Michelle Lujan Grisham announced updates to the current Public Health Order.
-Below are some of the key takeaways:
+Updates on Public Health OrderOn Thursday, May 28, Governor Michelle Lujan Grisham announced updates to the current Public Health Order.
+Below are some of the key updates.

-- All retailers may operate according to COVID-Safe Practices (“CSPs”) at 25 percent fire code occupancy (a “retailer” is any business that sells goods directly to the ultimate consumer or end-users and does not include wholesalers or suppliers, not does it include entertainment venues such as movie theaters, concert halls, or amusement parks);
+Retail: As of Monday, June 1, all retailers and most non-essential businesses may open and operate at 25% capacity.
+A “retailer” is any business that sells goods directly to the ultimate consumer or end-users and does not include wholesalers or suppliers.

 The following Public Health Orders remain in effect: